txt/se25fall/docs/syllabus.md

 >  :warning:  **IMPORTANT** : Projects 2 and 3 will be assessed in
 live demo sessions with the tutor/grader.
-These sessions will occur the weeks of Mar3-XXX and Apr21-XXX.
+These sessions will occur the weeks of Nov10 and Dec8.
 We ask for students for their help in  scheduling all these demo sessions.
-Our graders/tutors are students with their own exams and assignment to complete.
+Our graders/tutors are students with their own exams and assignments to complete.
 Hence, they might  suggest demo times outside of normal working hours (evenings, weekends).
 Please do them the  courtesy of considering those times.
 That said, if those proposed times are inconvenient,